Here are 7 Tips to Improve Egg Quality and Boost Fertility

 1. Stay Away from Cigarettes.

-Smoking speeds up egg loss in the ovaries, a permanent side effect of smoking that cannot be undone.
-Chemicals in cigarettes mutate the DNA in egg cells, rendering some unviable for conception.
-Women are born with all the eggs they will ever have, and this number reduces with age, so it is best to keep eggs healthy and free of unnecessary chemicals.
+Smoking permanently speeds up egg loss in the ovaries.
+The chemicals in cigarettes mutate the DNA in a woman’s egg cells, making some of the eggs unsuitable for conception.
+Women are born with all the eggs they will ever have, and the number of eggs reduces with age, so it is best to keep eggs healthy and free of unnecessary chemicals.

 2. Manage Stress.

-Stress can produce hormones such as cortisol and prolactin that can hinder or halt ovulation, which also hinders egg production.
-Keep stress at bay with stress-reducing activities such as yoga, meditation, exercise or a warm bath.
+Stress can produce hormones such as cortisol and prolactin that can interfere or halt ovulation, which also hinders egg production.
+Stress-reducing activities such as yoga, meditation, exercise or a warm bath can help keep stress and frustration at bay.

 3. Eat Healthy.

-Just like healthy foods improve overall health, they can help your eggs stay healthy and boost fertility as well.
-Load up on leafy greens, whole grains, lean meats, nuts, fresh veggies, and fruits.
+Healthy foods improve overall health, this includes helping your eggs stay healthy and high quality, as well as improve overall fertility.
+Eat plenty of leafy greens, whole grains, lean meats, nuts, fresh vegetables, and fruits.
 Stay away from trans fats, refined carbs, processed foods or meats, and excessive salt and sugar.

-Obesity has also been found to alter mitochondrial function and increase oxidative stress, leading to reduced fertility and egg quality.
-It can also alter hormonal balance, disrupting ovulation.
-Work towards achieving a body mass index (BMI) between 18.5-24.9.
+Obesity has been linked to reduced fertility and decreased egg quality due to alterations of mitochondrial function and increased oxidative stress.
+Being overweight can also alter hormonal balance, disrupting ovulation.
+A body mass index (BMI) between 18.5-24.9 is recommended to achieve pregnancy.
 To give you an idea of what that looks like, a woman that is 5’6” falls within a normal BMI with a weight range of 115-154 lbs.

 5. Boost Blood Flow.